 Credit is an important part of your finances.
 Having a strong credit history and a positive credit score will make your life much easier.
-It ensures that you can get affordable loans, whether it be a mortgage, a car loan, or something like credit card or line of credit.
+It ensures that you can get affordable loans, whether it be a mortgage, a car loan, or something like a credit card or line of credit.
 Your credit history and score also determines the loan terms you receive.
 The better your credit, the more favorable terms and interest rates you will get.
 However, not everyone has great credit.
 Some actually don’t even have poor credit.

 Related Topics (Ads):